David Skinner Art

 Bedrooms at the estate are light and airy and decorated with tasteful antiques.
 Rooms are single or double occupancy and have either a shower or bathtub; you can request your preference.

-If you arrive in Lisbon and are not renting a car, Quinta da Conceição is approximately 30 minutes south of the Lisbon airport by taxi and should cost you around $50 to $75.
+• If you arrive in Lisbon and are not renting a car, Quinta da Conceição is approximately 30 minutes south of the Lisbon airport by taxi and should cost you around $50 to $75.
 While you certainly aren’t required to have a rental car, Portugal has so much to see that renting a car and sightseeing before or after the workshop is not a bad idea.

-The rest of the week, each day starts with a delicious breakfast followed by a stroll down to the studio around 9:30 a.m.
-Studio time will begin with a daily discussion and painting demonstration by me, followed by one-on-one instruction with each student for the rest of the day.
-We will break for lunch around 1 p.m. for an hour then continue painting in the studio until 5 p.m.
-On some evenings, we may head to the coast for a pre-dinner cocktail and a nice stroll on the beach.
+The workshop’s first day is for settling into rooms, exploring the estate, and, later, gathering for our first dinner together.
+The rest of the week, each day starts with breakfast followed by a stroll down to the studio around 9:30 a.m.
+Studio time begins with my daily painting demonstration, followed by one-on-one instruction with each student for the rest of the day.
+We break for lunch around 1 p.m. , then continue painting in the studio until 5 p.m.
+On some evenings, we may head to the coast for a predinner cocktail and a stroll on the beach.
+At the end of our final day of painting, we have a group critique and review.

 As mentioned earlier, all art supplies are provided, but you should feel free to bring favorite brushes and any paints you’d rather work with.
-Bring Irish plug adaptors if you want to charge any of your devices.